6 Ways to Start Putting Money Away for Savings

 A money market account is like a mutual fund, except that you can withdraw money from it fairly easily.
 If you are undisciplined, this may not be a good way to save money, but it earns you interest on your average daily balance each month.
 Regular savings accounts also earn interest too but a money market account usually earns you more than a normal savings account, depending on the exact investments.

 Some banks also have money market accounts available.
 You can earn interest while writing checks off of the amount in the account, though you usually have a minimum balance to maintain.
 It’s worth asking at your bank about this.

 6. Hard Currency (Silver)

-Silver (and gold, though that’s more expensive) is used for many different applications and often rises and falls with demand.
+Silver (and gold, though that’s more expensive) is used for many applications and often rises and falls with demand.
 When silver is low (under $20 an ounce), it makes a great investment.
 This isn’t a “liquid” investment — you have to be in it for the long term to get anything out of it.

 Several years ago, my husband bought quite a few silver coins at $9 per ounce.
 I was not amused (LOL).
 However, two years ago, the silver hit $50 an ounce.
 That’s a much better investment than you’ll find at any bank!

-Since that time, whenever Silver seems to be going down, we’ve bought some silver coins here and there, keeping them in a safe deposit box at the bank.
-At less than $20 per one-ounce coin when silver prices are low (as they are right now), it’s pretty painless.
+Since that time, whenever Silver seems to go down, we’ve bought some silver coins here and there, keeping them in a safe deposit box at the bank.
+At less than $20 per one-ounce coin when silver prices are low (as they are right now), it’s painless.
 We both keep our eyes on silver price, and whenever it doubles or triples (as it often does every few years), we cash out.